-Today, we will see how we can interact with TFS task management system inside visual studio integrated environment.
-This tutorial will cover how we can create a task, explore/find tasks, create team query for filter tasks, change states and make necessary updates on the tasks.
-I am using visual studio 2010 which has the team client within it.
+Today, we will see how we can interact with the TFS task management system inside the visual studio integrated environment.
+This tutorial will cover how we can create a task, explore/find tasks, create team queries for filter tasks, change states and make necessary updates on the tasks.
+I am using visual studio 2010, which has the team client within it.
 If you are using vs 2008, then you will need to update with service pack 1 and TFS team client patch to be able to use these features.

-Well, if you don’t know, work items can be of different types like task, bugs, user stories test cases etc. We will explore all time to time.
-In this tutorial, we are dealing with ‘Task’ item primarily.
-OK, lets start our journey.
+Well, if you don’t know, work items can be of different types, like tasks, bugs, user stories, test cases etc. We will explore all time to time.
+In this tutorial, we are dealing with the ‘Task’ items primarily.
+OK, let’s start our journey.

 Just for your information, ‘User story’ is also like task, but it actually refer to a feature and itself has several modular independent tasks related to that features.
 I am not covering about it here and skipping it, but you can explore it yourself as well.

-After you choose new work item menu option, you should see a new work item creation window inside visual studio like the image below:
+After you choose the new work item menu option, you should see a new work item creation window inside visual studio, like the image below:

-Though, you will see a lot of options around there, for creating a task initially, not all of them are mandatory.
+Though you will see a lot of options around there for creating a task initially, not all of them are mandatory.
 It only required the ‘title’ and ‘details description’ of the task for creation.
-All other fields can be adjusted time to time as the project go on.
+All other fields can be adjusted as the project goes on.

 Explore The Work Items Using Team Query:

-TFS also provides a very handy way to explore all the work items as per your given preferences.
-You can organize these huge group of work items into some sensible way for you like ‘My Tasks’, ‘My Bugs’ etc. To get such facility, we will need to get use of ‘Team Query’ option, which makes the TFS task management more easy and efficient.
+TFS also provides a convenient way to explore all the work items as per your given preferences.
+You can organize these huge groups of work items into some sensible way for you, like ‘My Tasks’, ‘My Bugs’ etc. To get the such a facility, we will need to get used to ‘Team Query’ option, which makes the TFS task management easier and more efficient.

-To look at a tradition team query, let us have a look into a ‘All work items’ team query details given below:
+To look at a traditional team query, let us have a look into a ‘All work items’ team query details given below:

 As you can see, it will query for all tasks except those which are not ‘closed’ and not ‘Obsolete’.
-For different type of query you can configure/add/remove options as per need.
+For a different type of query, you can configure/add/remove options as per need.

 There is an alternative way to go to a work item.
 It is your top menu on IDE’s ‘Team’->’Go To Work Item’ and some other options as well: